-Say goodbye to the trouble of blank lines: AnQiCMS template in-The magic and practical use of symbols
+Say goodbye to the trouble of blank lines: In the AnQiCMS template-The wonderful use and practical application of the symbol

-When developing with any template engine, we often encounter a seemingly trivial but potentially affecting the page neatness issue - that is the unexpected blank lines in the HTML output.These blank lines may come from conditional judgments, loop structures, or tags themselves in the template.For those of us who pursue ultimate optimization and code standards, these extra blank lines not only increase the size of the HTML file (although the individual impact is negligible, when accumulated it is not to be ignored), but may also affect page rendering, and even interfere with CSS layout in some extreme cases.
+When using any template engine for development, we often encounter a seemingly trivial but potentially affecting the page's neatness issue - that is, the unexpected blank lines in the HTML output.These blank lines may come from conditional judgment, loop structures, or the tags themselves in the template.For those of us who strive for ultimate optimization and code standards, these extra blank lines not only increase the size of the HTML file (although the individual impact is negligible, but when accumulated, it is not negligible), but may also affect page rendering, and even in some extreme cases, interfere with CSS layout.

-It is fortunate that AnQi CMS fully considers this requirement and provides a simple yet powerful solution: using hyphens in template tags-Control blank lines.
+Luckyly, Anqi CMS fully considered this need and provided a simple yet powerful solution: using hyphens in template tags.-Control for blank lines.

--The mysteries of symbols: Precise trimming of label boundary whitespace
+-The mystery of the symbol: Precise trimming of label boundary blank

-This-Symbols are not used to clear labelswithinThe whitespace, but is specifically used to trimLabel exteriorAdjacent whitespace characters, including newline characters.
+This-The symbol is not used for clearing labelsInternallyThe blank, but is specifically used to trimLabel outsideWhitespace adjacent, including newline characters.
 Its operation is very intuitive:

 Let's understand its effect through a simple example.

-Suppose you have aforloop, hoping it outputs the list items in a compact format:
+Suppose you have aforLoop, hoping it will output the list items in a compact format:

 Unprocessed template code: